-The Certificate in Nonprofit Management at the Schar School is primarily designed for those currently employed in the nonprofit sector or who are considering a career in this sector.
+The Graduate Certificate in Nonprofit Management at the Schar School is primarily designed for those currently employed in the nonprofit sector or who are considering a career in this sector.

 - Completion Requirements: 5 courses (15 credits) listed below

 - Duration: 1.5 years on average